What launched your interest in dance?

 I am currently the Communications Officer for MOVE Dance Alliance.
 I love being a part of an organization that supports every kind of dancer and promotes student work.
-I am also taking a new course led by Professor Tamara Williams called “Dance and Community Engagement.”
-We work with the local Camino Community Center to provide free dance classes to anyone and everyone.
+I also took a course led by Professor Tamara Williams called “Dance and Community Engagement” last fall.
+We worked with the local Camino Community Center to provide free dance classes to anyone and everyone.
 Access to dance classes is a privilege that can oftentimes be taken for granted, and giving that opportunity to others means a lot to me.

 When you are not in class, studying, or rehearsing in the studio, what do you like to do for fun?

 Anyone who knows me knows I am not the kind of person who likes to sit still for very long; I always want to go out and do things.
 One of my favorite things is to travel and explore new places.
 Visiting cities and towns gives me an excuse to try new foods, too.
 I also love hanging out with my friends, having movie nights, taking pictures, and sitting down to write.